 * Canadian dollar off 6-week high as risk appetite wanes

-TORONTO, March 24 (Reuters) - The Canadian dollar dropped against a broadly stronger U.S. dollar on Tuesday as appetite for risk declined along with falling stock markets.
+TORONTO, March 24 (Reuters) - The Canadian dollar eased versus the U.S. dollar on Tuesday morning as weakness in stock markets spurred caution.

 With little economic news to drive the currency this week, movement is likely to be directed by equity and commodity markets, analysts said.

-North American equity markets finished lower on Tuesday, a day after a big rally that was driven partly by news of a U.S. plan to help rid banks of toxic assets.
-As optimism about that plan faded on Tuesday, the U.S. dollar rose as its safe-haven appeal increased.
-[ID:nN24530004]
+North American equity markets opened lower on Tuesday, a day after a big rally that was driven partly by news of a U.S. plan to help rid banks of toxic assets.

-A retest of the Canadian dollar’s six-week high around the C$1.22 level, hit on Monday, is not out of the question.
-The currency is now well off the 4-1/2 year low hit two weeks ago, partly because the economic outlook has improved recently as statistics have not been as dire as feared.
+But a retest of the six-week high around the C$1.22 level that was hit on Monday is not out of the question.
+The Canadian dollar is now well off the 4-1/2 year low hit two weeks ago, partly because the economic outlook has improved recently as statistics have not been as dire as feared.

 Our Standards: The Thomson Reuters Trust Principles.